nstack-io/localization-manager/README.md

 - Once it has those, it will cache any localizations and whether they should be the required `BestFit` or `Default` languages.
 These are determind by what is set as the `acceptLanguageHeader`, this will either use any language override that is set or preferred languages set on the device.
 - For any localizations that have `requireUpdate` set to true, the manager will then fetch those from its set repository and cache them, writing them to a backup file for later use.
-- Then when a translation is required, you can fetch a single translation or all transaltions using the section & key names.
-These functions will then use the translations in memory or the persisted transations wrote to the translation file when downloaded.
+- Then when a translation is required, you can fetch a single translation using the section & key names or all transaltions, either specifying a locale or just using the preferred option set by the configurations.
+  These functions will then return the translations in memory or the persisted transations wrote to file when downloaded.

 ## Features